Lead Databases Β· Workflow

 ⚠️

-If a contact is pushed to a sequence while the account is still unassigned in CRM, two reps may sequence the same prospect at the same time.
-Add an "account owner populated" condition as a gate in your routing rule before the sequence activation step fires.
+If an account is unassigned in CRM when a contact is pushed to a sequence, two reps may sequence the same prospect simultaneously.
+Add an "account owner populated" condition as a hard gate before the sequence activation step fires.

 Common Failures